General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Applications and Domain Models

-\textbf{General Application 5: Mutation Effect Prediction for Protein Optimization (MTP).} Protein mutations refer to the substitution, insertion, or deletion of amino acids within protein sequences.
+\textbf{Application Description of MTP.} Protein mutations refer to the substitution, insertion, or deletion of amino acids within protein sequences.
 As illustrated in Fig.~\ref{fig:task}, mutations are frequently associated with changes in functional properties such as stability, binding affinity, and pathogenicity.
 Computational models can explore the protein fitness landscape to map sequences or structures to functional properties, which can enable protein optimization with mutations.
-For example, mutations in antibodies or protein complexes can be systematically explored to discover variants with enhanced binding affinity~\cite{gearbind}.
-Mutation effect prediction can be formulated as estimating changes in target properties (e.g., stability changes measured by $\Delta \Delta G$) resulting from protein mutations.
+For example, mutations in antibodies or protein complexes can be systematically explored to discover variants with enhanced binding affinity~\citep{gearbind}.
+MTP can be formulated as estimating changes in target properties (e.g., stability changes measured by $\Delta \Delta G$) resulting from protein mutations.
 Due to limited experimental annotations, mutation effect prediction typically relies on a zero-shot learning setting.

-Recently, protein language models (PLMs) have shown promise in mutation effect prediction due to their ability to capture patterns learned from evolutionary data.
+\textbf{MTP Domain Models.} Recently, protein language models (PLMs) have shown promise in mutation effect prediction due to their ability to capture patterns learned from evolutionary data.
 PLMs tend to assign higher probabilities to mutations that are consistent with evolutionary patterns, and these mutations are more likely to yield beneficial functional effects.
 Details of the zero-shot mutation effective prediction with PLMs can be found in Appendix~\ref{app:mutation_detail}.